-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2022.
-The remaining standards and interpretations have no material impact on the Group.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2024.
+The standards and interpretations listed (a) - (c) have no material impact on the Group's financial position and performance.